 Paycheck Protection Program

-We are now accepting applications from existing CoreFirst customers for the newest round of PPP funds.
-Please submit information at the button below.
+We are currently accepting applications from existing CoreFirst customers for the newest round of PPP funds through Friday, May 28th.
+Please submit information using the button below.
 We will be in touch with next steps.

 Update January 8, 2021